Best-of Guides Brighton and Hove

 Since its opening in 1998, thanks to subtle tweaks and reinventions along the way, Gingerman has been at the vanguard of Brighton’s neighbourhood dining scene.
 Prime ingredients underpin the cooking, with nothing being overworked – resulting in a welcome depth and harmony to the flavours.
 Thanks to the success of this original restaurant, the group now has eateries all over the Brighton area, including the Flint House in The Lanes, the Ginger Pig in Hove and the Ginger Fox in Hassocks.

 Staying the night?
-The Michelin-recommended Hotel du Vin Brighton is a 15 minute walk away.
+We recommend Hotel du Vin Brighton, which is a 15-minute walk away.

 Little Fish Market